A new method for computing the expected hitting time between arbitrary different configurations of the multiple-urn Ehrenfest model: Introduction

-\textbf{Remark.}~Theorem \ref{t:main} is a special case of Theorem \ref{t:main2} when $L=M$.
-It is not an obvious fact.
-The major possible confusion is the equation
+(2)~Corollary \ref{c:main} is a special case of Theorem \ref{t:main2} by letting $L=0$.
+This is not a straightforward result.
+A key step is to establish the equality

 It is true.
-Although it is well known that one cannot get an explicit formula for the inner sum $\sum\limits_{\ell=0}^k\dfrac{C_M^\ell}{(n-1)^\ell}$ for fixed $k$, we can simplify the double sum on the left side of (\ref{e:main}) to the form on the right side.
-The procedure will be stated in Subsection 2.3.
-Note that (\ref{e:main}) does not imply that
+Although it is well known that one cannot get an explicit formula for the inner sum $\sum\limits_{i=0}^k\dfrac{{M \choose i}}{(n-1)^i}$ for fixed $k$, we can simplify the double sum on the left side of (\ref{e:main}) to the form on the right side.
+In fact, by direct calculation, we obtain